Alexis Sanchez: Arsenal forward joins Man Utd in swap with Henrikh Mkhitaryan

 - In all competitions, Sanchez has scored 80 goals and been involved in 121, more than any other Arsenal player since August 2014.

-- Arsenal have lost the past three Premier League games that Alexis Sanchez has not played any part in - 1-0 at Stoke, 2-1 at Watford and 2-1 against Bournemouth.
+- Arsenal have lost three of the past four Premier League games that Alexis Sanchez has not played any part in - 1-0 at Stoke, 2-1 at Watford and 2-1 against Bournemouth.

 - Mkhitaryan has made 63 appearances for United - 22 this season - scoring 13 goals.